Please follow & like us :)

 What are Sfingi di San Giuseppe?

-Traditional Sicilian sfingi was simply served coated in honey or with granulated sugar.
-Eventually some pastry shops in Sicily started filling the sfingi with a cannoli cream filling (sweetened ricotta with chocolate chips).
-And still other versions are more savory and may be filled with potatoes.
+Originally sfingi were simply served coated in honey or with granulated sugar.
+Eventually, some pastry shops in Sicily started filling the sfingi with a cannoli cream filling (sweetened ricotta with chocolate chips).
+And still, other versions are more savory and may be filled with potatoes.
 I have never tried either of these versions but they sound delicious!

 Many sfingi recipes that I have reviewed, use yeast in the dough and add different flavorings.
 My mother’s recipe doesn’t have any of that.
-To make this sfingi recipe you only need a few ingredients; water, butter, all purpose flour and eggs.
+To make this sfingi recipe you only need a few ingredients; water, butter, all-purpose flour, and large eggs.
+You will also need vegetable oil for frying the sfingi in.

-When the dough is dropped into the hot oil, it begins to form air bubbles and as the bubbles expand, the dough puffs right up, so there is no need to add any yeast.
+When the dough is dropped into the hot oil, it begins to form air bubbles and as the bubbles expand, the dough puffs right up, so there is no need to add any yeast in this recipe.

 How to make Sfingi